Docusign offers an electronic signature system for files stored online.

 4. The attached file must contain anchors.
 DocuSign uses these anchors to identify where to add the signee’s name, the signature and the date of signature on the file.

 For each signee X, make sure your file contains these anchors:

 - #sigSignX: signee’s signature

-5. Once you are ready to send the document for signature, press the Workflow action icon and select Request signature and validate your action.
+5. When you're ready to send the document for signature, press the Workflow action button and select Request signature, then validate your action.

 AODocs sends your attached file to the DocuSign platform.
 DocuSign issues an email notification to the signees you specified in the properties, inviting them to review and sign the attached file.

 - The workflow state has moved to Awaiting Signature.